StephenRitchie74/SimplyWeb/README.md

 3. Click download anyway if your browser says that it might be dangerous.
 4. Click on the finished download to install.

-Note: This app is not a browser like Google Chrome.
+Please Note: This app is not a browser like Google Chrome.
 Some websites and processes will not work.
+This app has been verified by Google Play Protect, and it is safe to use.

-Security note: This app has been verified by Google Play Protect, and it is safe to use.
+### AS OF VERSION 1.5.1, THE APP HAS A NEW PACKAGE NAME.
+You should uninstall 1.5 before installing 1.5.1.